Georgia (U.S. state): American Civil War

 In early 1861, as the American Civil War commenced, Georgia chose to leave the Union to join the Confederacy.
-Support for secession from the Union enjoyed a slight majority among the state's delegates, and the state ultimately became one of several major military theaters during the Civil War.
+Support for secession from the Union enjoyed a majority among the state's delegates, which grew during successive votes, and the state ultimately became one of several major military theaters during the Civil War.

 Major battles took place at Chickamauga, Kennesaw Mountain, and Atlanta.
 In December 1864, a large swath of the state from Atlanta to Savannah, was destroyed during General William Tecumseh Sherman's March to the Sea, during which 18,253 Georgian soldiers were killed, representing roughly one of every five then in service of the Confederacy.
-One of the most notorious Civil War sites in the state was the Andersonville Prison, where nearly 13,000 Union prisoners of war died because of inhumane conditions and ill treatment.
+One of the most notorious Civil War sites in the state was Andersonville Prison, where nearly 13,000 Union prisoners of war died from disease, malnutrition, and overcrowding.
 Following the war, the camp's commander Henry Wirz was sentenced to death for war crimes and hanged, making him the highest-ranking Confederate official to be executed.